DynamicGenetics/Spotify-Rehydrator/README.rst

 ===============
 * Not all tracks can be retreived from the API.
 In our experience about 5% of tracks cannot be found on the API.
 These will have a value of NONE in the output files.
 * There is not a guaranteed match between the first returned item in a search and the track you want.
 Comparing msPlayed with the track length is a good way to test this since msPlayed should not exceed the track length.
-* This programme is optimised for British users.
-If you are running it elsewhere you may want to try changing the 'market' argument in the function `get_URIs` in `functions.py`.
-More information about this is `available in Spotify's documentation <https://developer.spotify.com/documentation/web-api/reference/#endpoint-search>`_.

 P.S.
 Thanks to `Pixel perfect <https://www.flaticon.com/authors/pixel-perfect>`_ for the title `icon <https://www.flaticon.com/>`_. 🙂